HiDefTextiles/HiDefKnits/README.md

 rendering of the designed knitwear garment with draping that matches the proposed yarn.
-Parts of the solution have already been created as standalone programs, that are incompatible with one another.
+Parts of the solution have already been created as standalone programs, but they are incompatible with one another.
 Furthermore, many of those businesses are currently out of business, or are not in active software development.
 HiDef Knits will be developed as a free and open-source software (FOSS).